alihuber/http_archive/README.md

     all_pages = archive.pages # normally just one
     puts all_pages.first.on_load # => 6745, 6.7 seconds load time

-The 'entry' objects hold data of the requests and responses as objects as well, with the header-data as a Hash:
+The 'entry' objects hold data of the requests and responses as objects as well, with the header data as a Hash:

     first_entry = archive.entries.first
     puts first_entry.request.http_method # => "GET"